structurizr/structurizr.github.io/dsl/identifiers.md

 }
 ```

- Now the two API containers are referenceable via `softwareSystem1.api` and `softwareSystem2.api` respectively.
+ Now the two API containers can be referenced via `softwareSystem1.api` and `softwareSystem2.api` respectively.